+Given an arbitrary biordered set $\E = \E(S)$, we will define the \emph{free idempotent generated semigroup} $\ig{\E}$ associated to $\E$ by means of a presentation.
+The set of generating symbols in this presentation will be precisely $E$, which opens up the danger of ambiguity in what follows: products of elements of $E$ can be interpreted both as words over $E$ (i.e. elements of $E^\ast$) or as the specific elements of $E$ (or indeed of $S$) to which they evaluate.
+With this in mind, $\ig{\E}$ is the semigroup defined by the presentation

-where $e * f$ denotes the partial multiplication $\E$ considered as a partial algebra; see Definition~\ref{def_biorder}.
+where $ef$ is the word of length $2$ with letters $e$ and $f$, while $e * f$ denotes the partial multiplication in $\E$ considered as a partial algebra; see Definition~\ref{def_biorder}.
 When working with this presentation, given two words $u, w \in E^*$ we shall write $u \equiv v$ to mean $u$ and $v$ are identical as words in $E^*$, and write $u=v$ to mean they represent the same element of the semigroup $\ig{\E}$.

 Clearly, $\ig{\E}$ is an idempotent generated semigroup, and it follows from \cite{Ea2} that $\E(\ig{\E}) = \E$, that is, the biordered set of idempotents of $\ig{\E}$ is precisely $\E$.
-In particular, Lemmas~\ref{lem_zero}, \ \ref{lem_ExtremeHowie}, and \ref{lem_MatchingAction} all apply to this semigroup.
+In particular, Lemmas~\ref{lem_zero}, \ref{lem_ExtremeHowie}, and \ref{lem_MatchingAction} all apply to this semigroup.
 In the special case that $\E$ is finite, we can deduce the following decidability results for the semigroup $\ig{\E}$.